peza8/sheep-sphero/readme.md

 ### `makers/challenge/tokens`

 Subscribe to this topic to get an `answerToken`.
-Tokens are automatically published by MakerBot every 60 seconds and are valid for 60 minutes.
+Tokens are automatically published by MakerBot every 30 seconds and are valid for 60 minutes.
 You'll use this token when publishing your riddle answer.

+**Example message:**

+    {
+      "answerToken": "abc123",
+      "expiresAt": "2018-04-01T09:30:00.000Z"
+    }

 ### `makers/challenge/clues`